postmannen/go-bill/README.md

 Data is stored in local sqlite3 DB.
 Access to the DB is done via the data package.

-## Using the WebSocket from HTML pages
+## TODO: Using the WebSocket from HTML pages

-The `websocket.html` file contains the JavaScript to be executed in browsers.
+The `webs.ocket.html` file contains the JavaScript to be executed in browsers.
 Functions to be called either from other HTML elements or via the Websocket :

 * `send(stringValue)` will send the given string to Go websocketHandler.